 There is lots of support to help you get to grips with the UHI referencing style.

 For help with the fundamentals of correct referencing have a look at:

 Full guidance on how to cite and reference all kinds of resources from Acts of Parliament to blogs can be found in the UHI student referencing guide :

 History students use a different referencing style which is called Humanities and differs from Harvard Referencing as it employs footnotes and a bibliography.
-Guidance on how to cite and reference resources can be found using the following link:
+Guidance on how to cite and reference resources can be found using the links below.

-Please note that the above should only be used by students studying one of the UHI History programmes.
+Please note that these should only be used by students studying one of the UHI History programmes.